 Some deficiencies do not pose a threat to public safety, but affect building components.
 On the other hand, certain deficiencies can directly threaten the safety of those who frequent the building - with a degraded facade - or walk around it.
 Take the case where window shelves are cracked and detached from the envelope or bricks that are detached from the structure (bulging), this represents a risk that loose bricks collapse on passersby.

-Under the 122 Law, the building expert scrutinizes the building's facades and looks for visible deficiencies and symptoms that may indicate the presence of deficiencies hidden behind the exterior cladding.
-The specialist practices exploratory holes to check the inner layers of the envelope behind the outer screen.
-It warns the owner or the Co-ownership Union of the need to begin maintenance or replacement of deteriorated components based on findings and observations made on site.
+Under the 122 Law, the building expert examines the facades of the building and looks for the presence of apparent deficiencies and symptoms that may indicate the presence of hidden deficiencies behind the exterior facing.
+The specialist practices exploratory holes (particularly in the degraded facade) to check the inner layers of the envelope behind the outer screen.
+He warns the owner or the Syndicate of co-ownership of the need to start maintenance work or the replacement of deteriorated components according to the findings and observations made on site.

 Subsequently, the engineer writes a report identifying the deficiencies noted in relation to the facades and proposes appropriate solutions according to the severity of the deficiencies and the priority of the repairs to be made.
 Here are some examples of deficiencies and symptoms that can be found on brick facades:

 The expert can observe efflorescence on the surface of the facing (white spots).
 These stains are, in fact, deposits of mineral salts that are driven by the migration of water from the inside of the building envelope to the outer surface.
 The notable presence of these white spots indicates that there is a sealing problem of the outer casing and that the materials are wet.